Best Dog Food For Allergies: Skin-Care, Novel-Protein Diets & More

 What Are The Most Common Dog Food Allergies?

 Dogs can develop sensitivities to food ingredients at any point in their lifetime.
-The most common food allergens in dogs include:
+The most common food allergens in dogs include beef, chicken, chicken eggs, soy, and gluten (from wheat).

 What’s The Best Dog Food For Ear Allergies?

-Does your dog have chronic ear infections or anal gland issues?
+Does your dog have chronic ear infections?
 If so, food or environmental insensitivity could be the culprit.
-Some experts say that an excess of grain and/or sugar in food contributes to ear infections.
+Some experts say that excess grain and/or sugar in food contributes to ear infections.
 But we encourage you to speak to your vet if your dog has a lot of ear infections to help determine the cause and get proper treatment.

 What Do Elimination Diets Involve?